 Will you hire an external training company, or have some of your workers become certified trainers?
 Creating your internal training program ensures that new workers are receiving a consistent branded message.
 In addition to that, internal trainers know your company by heart and won’t teach your workers irrelevant skills.

 Technology is becoming a more substantial component of blue-collar training.
 COVID-19 highlighted that factories, manufacturers, and processing facilities could effectively use technology for training and onboarding.
-Moreover, the majority of blue-collar executives feel technology, as a whole, is the most significant factor impacting the future.
+Moreover, the majority of logistics executives feel technology, as a whole, is the most significant factor impacting the future.

 3. Develop a Plan Specific to Your Company